LuckyTurtleDev/mstickereditor/README.md

 `animation_format`: is used to convert the animated stickers to, you can either choose `webp` (default) or `gif`.

 ## Installation:

+For Arch Linux user or user of an Arch based distrubution an [aur package](https://aur.archlinux.org/packages/mstickereditor) is available.

+Nix user can use the NUR package [nur.repos.linyinfeng.mstickereditor](https://github.com/nix-community/nur-combined/tree/master/repos/linyinfeng/pkgs/mstickereditor/default.nix).

 Current are no prebuild binaries available.
-You must build mstickereditor by yourself.
+So user of other platforms/distros must build mstickereditor themself yourself.
 See below.

-For Arch Linux user or user of an Arch based distrubution an [aur package](https://aur.archlinux.org/packages/mstickereditor) is available.

-Nix user can use the NUR package [nur.repos.linyinfeng.mstickereditor](https://github.com/nix-community/nur-combined/tree/master/repos/linyinfeng/pkgs/mstickereditor/default.nix).

 ### Building:

  Install the following packages.
 (I recommand to use the package managment system of your operating system):